 For Intravenous Use Only.

-Administer Berinert at a dose of 20 units per kg body weight by intravenous injection.
-Berinert is provided as a freeze-dried powder for reconstitution with the diluent (sterile water) provided.
+Administer Berinert at a dose of 20 International Units (IU) per kg body weight by intravenous injection.
+Doses lower than 20 IU/kg body weight should not be administered.
+Berinert is provided as a freeze-dried powder for reconstitution with the Sterile Water for Injection, USP provided.
 Store the vial in the original carton in order to protect from light.
 Do not freeze.

 - Check the expiration date on the product vial label.
 Do not use beyond the expiration date.